 Mark enjoys keeping fit, and has been running since 1980.
-A veteran of many marathons and ultra marathons, he has run approximately 100,000 km; the equivalent of 2 ½ times around the circumference of the earth.
+A veteran of many marathons and ultra marathons, he has run roughly 100,000 km; the equivalent of 2 ½ times around the circumference of the earth.

 His runs have taken him to many places of interest, including the Mojave Desert, the Klondike, the Lewis & Clark Trail, Paris, and a solo ultra-marathon, where he Ran Across Vietnam in a single day.